-Instant Pot Models – How To Choose The Right Instant Pot for Your Family
+Instant Pot Models – How To Choose The Right Instant Pot Model for Your Family

-You’ve heard about the Instant Pot and are ready to buy one and give this modern take on pressure cooking a try!
+So you’ve heard about the Instant Pot and are ready to purchase one and give this modern take on pressure cooking a try!

 You head on over to the store or your favorite online store, and discover that there are quite a few different models of Instant Pot available, in different sizes, with different functionality.